SpaceX sells three more flights to billionaire Jared Isaacman – KION546

 Jared Isaacman — the billionaire CEO of payments processing company Shift 4 — is buying three more flights with SpaceX, the first of which is scheduled for this year and could put Isaacman and SpaceX on track to travel deeper into space than any human has traveled in a half century.

-The first flight in the series of missions, which are being called “Polaris” after the North Star, will last up to five days and include a crew of Isaacman and three other people.
+The first flight in the series of missions, which are being called “Polaris” after the North Star, is planned for late this year and will last up to five days and include a crew of Isaacman and three other people.
 The crew will conduct a space walk, a first for anyone traveling aboard a SpaceX Dragon capsule.
 Isaacman made the announcement on NBC’s Today Show on Monday morning and in an interview with the Washington Post.

 Isaacman, who gained international attention when he purchased the first SpaceX all-tourism flight dubbed “Inspiration 4,” said that the first Dragon mission will be followed by a second Dragon mission shortly thereafter.
 Those two missions will pave the way for the first-ever crewed mission on SpaceX’s forthcoming Starship rocket, the one Elon Musk hopes will one day ferry people to Mars.
 Isaacman didn’t share many details about those plans, except that during this series of missions, he plans to travel to “deep space” — which is typically defined as areas of outer space that lie at or beyond the moon.